EC528-Fall-2023/Kubernetes-Artifacts-Cloning/README.md

    3. Get all dependencies of a specific object inside a cluster
 - ### Fifth Sprint:
    1. Performance analysis of kubectl clone
-   2. Use Velereo to migrate PVC Data
+   2. Use Velereo to clone PVC Data
    3. Finalize kubectl clone plugin reach goals

 ---